International Women’s Coffee Alliance (IWCA)

 1 October is International Coffee Day

-How will you celebrate?
-Visit www.internationalcoffeeday.org to find events near you.
+How did you celebrate?
+Visit www.internationalcoffeeday.org to learn more.

 Latest ICO Studies & Reports

 • Coffee in the Russian Federation (18 August 2015)

 • Coffee in China (Published 10 August 2015)

 • The impact of the price of oil and the US dollar exchange rate on coffee prices (Published 26 August 2015)

 • Sustainability of the Coffee Sector in Africa (Published 26 August 2015)

 ICO Coffee Library

 The ICO has a unique Library containing an international reference collection, built up over 40 years of more than 13,000 monographs (books, reports, theses, pamphlets) and over 200 periodical titles covering all aspects of coffee.
 Learn more>>